-Felip cracked open a vintage, one bottled on Hawk, 802, the year before his wife Marta died.
-He was saving the entire cask for when she returned, when she didn't, he bottled it and started selling to fences in the village.
-They coughed up a lot of garlands for good wine.
-Overseas, they made a killing on the stuff in the black market.
-He kept a few bottles around for special occasions.
+Felip cracked open a vintage, one bottled in Hawk, 802, the year before his wife Marta died.
+He was saving the entire cask for when she returned.
+When she didn't, he bottled it and started selling to fences in the village.
+They weren't shy about coughing up garlands for good wine.
+Overseas, the stuff made a killing on the black market.
+Still, he kept a few bottles around for special occasions.

-He poured Lutz and himself a glass, then took a seat across from him.
+He poured Lutz then himself a glass and took a seat across from him.
 They clinked their glasses together hard and sipped.
 A well-worn formality.